 Marked changes in a student's usual behavior, such as frequent tardiness and absences, problems with academic performance, or repeated requests for extensions on assignments, may indicate the student is struggling with something and needs help.
 A student's writing about suicide or homicide, isolation, feeling like a burden, or feeling hopeless, also may be a call for help.
 A noticeable change in appearance or hygiene also may indicate a student is struggling.

 If you are concerned about a student, please share your concerns with PCC staff, or with the student directly.
 If you choose to speak to the student, be caring, honest and non-judgmental.
 Be specific and concrete about what you have observed that concerns you.
-Suggest he/she speak to PCC staff.
-If the student agrees, offer to contact the PCC on his/her behalf, because often a student in crisis feels unable to manage what typically may be a simple task.
+Suggest the student speak to PCC staff.
+If the student agrees, offer to facilitate the contact with PCC, because often a student in crisis feels unable to manage what typically may be a simple task.

 What to Do